-We offer a small number of assistantships (usually five or six per year) to students admitted to the PhD program.
+We offer a small number of funded positions (usually five or six per year) for students admitted to the PhD program.
 These positions provide tuition remissions, living stipends, and health insurance.
 In each student’s 1st and 5th years, these positions function as fellowships, and carry no service requirement.
 In each student’s 2nd, 3rd, and 4th years, they function as assistantships, and require service as a teaching assistant or teaching associate.
 Funding is guaranteed for a total of five years for awardees in good standing, but the Department will normally extend assistantship support to students in good standing beyond five years if necessary.
 Students admitted without financial support can apply for assistantships in later years.

 PhD programs (incl. joint MD and JD programs): Dec.
 15

 MD/MA and JD/MA programs: Jan.
 15

 Please read the complete admissions information found on the Graduate School website, including their FAQ for applicants.
 The Department requires all applications to be submitted electronically.
 We no longer require GRE scores and discourage including them in your materials.
 Applications must include:

 - Three letters of recommendation

 - A personal statement from the applicant of about 500 words

 - Scores from a TOEFL or IELTS test of proficiency in English is required for non-native English speakers who do not have an undergraduate or graduate degree from an institution in which the primary language of instruction is English.
 You must have a score of 600 (paper test) or 100 (Internet-based test) or higher

 - An application fee